 Armed conflict in Mali has driven hundreds of thousands of people from their homes.
 Oxfam is providing humanitarian assistance and pushing for long-term solutions.
 Your help is needed.

 Mali continues to be simultaneously hit by the impact of the conflict in the north and the consequences of the food crisis of 2012, a response which was disrupted by the political and security situation.

 While humanitarian access remains restricted in the north due to a volatile security environment, the needs are great for communities affected for over a year by this crisis that is likely to worsen in the coming months.
-A panel of food security experts just announced that northern Mali is in a situation of food crisis, and will go to ‘emergency’ in less than two months if access to populations doesn’t improve and food assistance is not increased.
+Food security experts announced in April that northern Mali was in a situation of food crisis.

-The movement of population is continuing, with a current estimate of the number of internally displaced persons at more than 300,000 and 175,000 Malian refugees in neighboring countries such as Burkina Faso, Mauritania and Niger.
+The movement of population is continuing, with more than 300,000 people estimated to be internally displaced, plus 175,000 Malian refugees in neighboring countries such as Burkina Faso, Mauritania and Niger.

 Presently, the combination of insecurity and food crisis in northern Mali is preventing the return of many displaced persons and refugees.

-Despite the scale of needs and the urgency of the situation, the humanitarian response remains largely underfunded, and Oxfam has only secured a quarter of the funds necessary to meet the basic needs in food security and livelihoods, water and sanitation and protection.
+Despite the scale of needs and the urgency of the situation, the humanitarian response remains largely underfunded.
+We've only secured a quarter of the funds necessary to meet the basic needs in food security and livelihoods, water and sanitation and protection.

 What Oxfam is doing

 We have been providing aid in Mali.
 View Larger Map